 - 1. EM will determine whether to partially, or fully activate the EOC. - 2.
 The CVB's Crisis Communications Plan will be activated. - 3.
-CVB vehicles should be checked for fuel levels and topped off if necessary. - 4.
-All hotels, motels, condo management companies will be advised to monitor news/weather reports for additional information. - 5.
-CVB phone, mail, website and international offices should be updated to monitor weather and news bulletins closely for storm's progress. - 6.
-Steve Hayes and COO, or designee(s) will attend County briefings, as well as any meetings with the building landlord regarding the CVB's offices. - 7.
-The CVB designee will attend airport(s) briefings. - 8.
-Steve Hayes or designee will make pre-event staff assignments for securing the office and contacting industry. - a.
-Send industry update to hotels and include a link to the Accommodations Survey form to collect availability information.
+CVB vehicles should be checked for fuel levels and topped off, if necessary. - 4.
+All hotels, motels, and condo management companies will be advised to monitor news/weather reports for additional information. - 5.
+CVB phone, mail, website, and international offices should be updated to monitor weather and news bulletins closely for storm's progress. - 6.
+Brian Lowack and Steve Grimes, or designee(s), will attend County briefings, as well as any meetings with the building landlord regarding the CVB's offices.

-- b.
+- 7. The CVB designee will attend airport(s) briefings. - 8.
+Brian Lowack or designee will make pre-event staff assignments for securing the office and contacting industry. - a.
+Send industry update to hotels and include a link to the Accommodations Survey form to collect availability information. - b.
 Staff will contact hotels that are located outside of the current evacuation zone who have not responded to the survey to determine upcoming room availability. - c.
-Room inventory updates will be continually posted to the pre-storm VSPC.Info grid. - 9.
-Staff assigned to work at the EOC should collect the EOC/Remote Supply containers from the Server Room and leave to prepare home and family, or work remotely, as directed.
+Room inventory updates will be continually posted to the pre-storm website. - 9.
+Staff assigned to work at the EOC should leave to prepare home and family, or work remotely, as directed.